FIXING A BURN-THROUGH

 Start by removing the screws that hold the super cooler to the base using the flathead screwdriver

-When the screws are out of the clamp block this is what the back looks like.
+This is what the back looks like when the screws are out of the clamp block.
 You are now ready to take the super cooler off the base and set it aside.